Kids bedroom ideas on a budget

 Use the walls and windows to decorate the room

-If you don’t have any more space in the room to decorate, then you can move onto the walls and windows for ways to bring the colour out in the room.
+If you have no more space in the room to decorate, then you can move onto the walls and windows for ways to bring the colour out in the room.
 For the walls, removable wall transfers are very affordable, and there are tons of patterns and styles from which to choose.
-They work a little bit like tattoos, and you can get your kids involved in adding them to their wall.
+They work a little like tattoos, and you can get your kids involved in adding them to their wall.
 And, the plus side is the damage is reversible if they add them to the wrong area!
 An alternative to wall transfers could be to add colourful bunting around large pieces of furniture.
 It’s a brilliant way of decorating any child’s room, and you can coordinate the colours with the area that you’re decorating.

 Other ideas can be to paint a landscape scene with animal prints if they are animal lovers, or use stencils to draw in their favourite characters to the wall.
 You can add framed prints, their favourite painting or a photo of the family for extra decoration, which will help to make bare walls pop with personality.